trentlarson/endorser-ch/README.md

 User stories:

 - in endorser-ch
-  - run test/test.sh (can quit after first set of tests)
+  - run test/test.sh (can quit after first set of tests for a quick, non-network validation)
   - run: NODE_ENV=test-local npm run dev

 - in uport-demo